 Repeated use of alcohol can lead to dependence.
 Sudden cessation of alcohol intake is likely to produce withdrawal symptoms, including severe anxiety, tremors, hallucinations and convulsions.
 Alcohol withdrawal can be life threatening.
 Long-term consumption of large quantities of alcohol, particularly when combined with poor nutrition, can also lead to permanent damage to vital organs such as the brain and liver.
 Mothers who drink alcohol during pregnancy may give birth to infants with fetal alcohol syndrome.
 These infants have irreversible physical abnormalities and mental retardation.
 In addition, research indicates that children of alcoholic parents are at greater risk than others of becoming alcoholics.

-1 Fines collected as sanctions are utilized for Wellness / Substance Education.
+*Fines collected as sanctions are utilized for Wellness/Substance Education.

 Services and resources are available to all members of the University community to provide accurate information relating to alcohol, to support individual needs and to assist at crisis points.
-Listings of resources on campus are available by calling the Counseling Center (at 934-4331), University Health Services (at 934-4991), the Personnel Office (at 934-3555) or the Office of Student Services (at 934-2100).
+Listings of resources on campus are available by calling the Counseling Center (at 978-934-4331), University Health Services (at 978-934-4991), Human Resources (at 978-934-3555) or Student Affairs (at 978-934-2100).

 In addition, individuals who wish to enroll in an alcohol rehabilitation program should check the University’s insurance or their own insurance to verify if they are covered for these services.